Experienced Attorneys Ready to Fight for You

 Committed to Justice

-The best part about having a former prosecutor on your side is that she knows exactly how the other side thinks and the steps that they took to reach your conviction.
+The best part about having a former prosecutor on your side is that they know exactly how the other side thinks and the steps that they took to reach your conviction.
 This will allow us to retrace the prosecutor's steps and ensure that you were treated fairly.
-If you were not, The Law Offices of Marcia Payton is well-versed in the appeals process.
+If you were not, Riebling & Payton, PLLC is well-versed in the appeals process.